Estimated reading time: 12 minutes

 Home Buyers Back Away

-That possibly could be the case or maybe no offers are coming in at all.
-The house has seen a price drop of $40,000 in the past 4 months and the homeowners have moved away for new employment opportunities.
+The house has seen a price drop of $40,000 in the past 4 months, and the homeowners have moved away for new employment opportunities.

 Who wants to see that when looking to buy a house next door?